-(5) If you do not consent to the storage under (4), your registration data are erased automatically after a period of four weeks in compliance with Art.
+(5) If you do not consent to the storage under (4), your registration data are erased automatically after a period of 6 years in compliance with Art.
 17 GDPR.
 After this period, future web sessions would then require re-registration.

 (6) We also require the data you enter when registering to contact you following a request or other cause.
 In addition, specifically the details on your professional function and role permit us to gain an overview of the structure presented by our participants.
 As a result, we can configure our information and participant offers based on your and our partners’ interests.